jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Magma Ooze.md

 RacialMods:
 Languages:
 SQ: lava body
+SpecialAbilities:
+  Lava Body (Ex): >
-SpecialAbilities: Lava Body (Ex) The magma ooze is formed of molten rock.
+    The magma ooze is formed of molten rock.
 Whenever a creature strikes a magma ooze with a weapon, that weapon takes 4d6 points of fire damage unless the attacker makes a DC 19 Fortitude save.
 Damage caused to weapons in this manner is not halved, but hardness does help prevent some of the damage dealt.
 The save DC is Constitution-based.
-Vulnerability to Water (Ex) A significant amount of water, such as that created by a create water spell, the contents of a large bucket, or a blow from a water elemental, that strikes a magma ooze forces the creature to make a DC 20 Fortitude save to avoid being staggered for 2d4 rounds.
+  Vulnerability to Water (Ex): >
+    A significant amount of water, such as that created by a create water spell, the contents of a large bucket, or a blow from a water elemental, that strikes a magma ooze forces the creature to make a DC 20 Fortitude save to avoid being staggered for 2d4 rounds.
 A magma ooze that is immersed in water must make a DC 20 Fortitude save each round (this DC increases by +1 each subsequent round) or become petrified, reverting once the water is gone.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: